CamilleAnsel/Graphic-Engine/README.md

 ## WIP
 I'm currently working on a graphic engine that can rpoject 3d shape onto the screen.

+## Results
+It can already render shapes that stay on screen by drawing with lines each triangles of the shapes

 ## References
 The fundamental loop organise the tasks : updating datas and render the scene.